ruslanlap/CommunityPowerToysRunPlugin-QuickNotes/README.md

 <details>
   <summary><b>Can I sync my notes across devices?</b></summary>
-  <p>The plugin doesn't have built-in sync, but you can place the notes.txt file in a cloud-synced folder and create a symbolic link to it.</p>
+  <p>Yes, you can use the built-in Git Sync feature to sync your notes across devices.
+See the "Git Sync" section for more details.</p>
 </details>

 <details>
   <summary><b>What if I accidentally delete all my notes?</b></summary>
   <p>If you've created backups using the <code>qq backup</code> command, you can restore from those.
+If you are using Git Sync, you can restore your notes from the remote repository using `qq restore`.
 Otherwise, you might be able to recover from Windows File History if enabled.</p>
 </details>

 <details>